The information in this article applies to:

 - Log in to the website using the e-mail address you originally purchased the software with, if you purchased from Chief Architect directly, or that you registered it with if purchased from another authorized vendor.

-Once you are logged in to your Chief Architect account, click on Digital Locker, then click on Manage Your Active Licenses, and then deactivate the license in question as demonstrated in the screenshot below.
+Once you are logged in to your Chief Architect account, click on Digital Locker, then click on Manage Your Active Licenses, and then deactivate or Turn Off the license in question.

 - Double check to ensure you have logged in using the correct e-mail address.

 If you only have one e-mail address, or have verified any other logins, and still do not see your license of Home Designer listed in your Digital Locker, then please click on this link to contact Customer Service at your earliest convenience, with your Proof of Purchase available, for further assistance.

 - Hardware lock licenses of Home Designer Pro 2015 and newer versions cannot be deactivated via the Digital Locker.